RiyaWarikoo/reposhield/README.md

 - The system helps development teams reduce manual review workload and improve efficiency in the software development process.
 - It contributes to better software quality by enabling early detection of issues and promoting consistent coding practices.

-- Focus on automation to increase effiency and reduce manual efort
+- Focus on automation to increase effiency and reduce manual effort

 ---